jdjohn215/wisc-election-night-data/2024-nov/analysis/README.md

 * on 11/8/2024 I noticed that Marathon County T Berlin Wards 1-2 had been corrected by Marathon County.
 The initial file I downloaded showed doubled vote values for each contest.
 See the [original PDF](https://github.com/jdjohn215/wisc-election-night-data/blob/main/2024-nov/raw/Marathon%202024-11-06%2004-00-15.pdf) here and [the correction here](https://github.com/jdjohn215/wisc-election-night-data/blob/main/2024-nov/raw/Marathon%202024-11-08%2012-54-55.pdf).
 * on 11/9/2024 I added Sauk County reporting unit data
+* on 11/11/2024 I added Green County reporting units, Iron County reporting units and official Shawano County results.
+The latter includes the Town of Fairbanks which was previously ommitted from the election night reporting unit file.